More applications of the d-neighbor equivalence: acyclicity and connectivity constraints: Introduction

 \subsection{Our approach}

-To solve these problems, our algorithms do a bottom-up traversal of a given layout $\cL$ of the input graph $G$ and at each step we compute a set of partial solutions.
+To solve the considered problems, our algorithms do a bottom-up traversal of a given layout $\cL$ of the input graph $G$ and at each step we compute a set of partial solutions.
 In our case, the steps of our algorithms are associated with the vertex bipartitions $(A,\comp{A})$ induced by the edges of a layout and the partial solutions are subsets of $A$.

 Let us explain our approach for the variant of \textsc{$(\sigma,\rho)$-Dominating Set} with the connected and AC variants of the \textsc{Dominating Set} problem.
-At each step, our algorithms compute, for each pair $(R,R')$ where $R$ (resp. $R'$) is a $1$-neighbor equivalence class of $A$ (resp. $\comp{A}$), a set of partial solutions $\cA_{R,R'}\subseteq R$.
+At each step, our algorithms compute, for each pair $(R,R')$ where $R$ (resp., $R'$) is a $1$-neighbor equivalence class of $A$ (resp., $\comp{A}$), a set of partial solutions $\cA_{R,R'}\subseteq R$.
 The way we compute these sets guarantees that the partial solutions in $\cA_{R,R'}$ will be completed with sets in $R'$.
 Consequently, we have information about how we will complete our partial solutions since every $Y\in R'$ has the same neighborhood in $A$.

-To deal with the local constraint of these problems, namely the domination constraint, we use the ideas of Bui-Xuan et al. \cite{BuiXuanTV13}.
-For each pair $(R,R')$, let us say that $X\subseteq A$ is \emph{coherent} with $(R,R')$ if: (1) $X \in R$ and (2) $X\cup Y$ dominates $A$ in the graph $G$ for every $Y\in R'$.
-To compute a minimum dominating set, Bui-Xuan et al. proved that it is enough to keep, for each pair $(R,R')$, a partial solution $X$ of minimum weight that is coherent with $(R,R')$.
-Intuitively, if a partial solution $X$ that is coherent with $(R,R')$ could be completed into a dominating set of $G$, then it is the case for every partial solution coherent with $(R,R')$.
-This is due to the fact that any pair of sets in $R$ (resp. $R'$) dominate the same vertices in $\comp{A}$ (resp. $A$).
+To deal with the local constraint of these problems, namely the domination constraint, we use the ideas of Bui-Xuan, Telle, and Vatshelle \cite{Bui-XuanTV13}.
+For each pair $(R,R')$, let us say that $X\subseteq A$ is \emph{coherent} with $(R,R')$ if (1) $X \in R$ and (2) $X\cup Y$ dominates $A$ in the graph $G$ for every $Y\in R'$.
+To compute a minimum dominating set, Bui-Xuan, Telle, and Vatshelle proved that it is enough to keep, for each pair $(R,R')$, a partial solution $X$ of minimum weight that is coherent with $(R,R')$.
+Intuitively, if a partial solution $X$ that is coherent with $(R,R')$ could be completed into a dominating set of $G$ with a set $Y\in R'$, then it is the case for every partial solution coherent with $(R,R')$.
+This is due to the fact that any pair of sets in $R$ (resp., $R'$) dominates the same vertices in $\comp{A}$ (resp., $A$).